syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

 #### ComboBox editor filtering options

 The string comparison for filtering suggestions can be changed using the `TextSearchMode` property of `DataFormComboBoxItem`.
-The default text search strategy is “StartsWith”, and it is case insensitive.
-The available text search modes are,
+The default text search strategy is “StartsWith,” and it is case insensitive.
+The available text search modes are;

 * StartsWith